Multi-Instance App And Web Launcher

 Dock and menu bar control

-Make every shortcut easy to recognize with extracted icons, custom labels, Dock effects, optional Dock animation, optional menu bar icons, and full screen menu bar behavior controls for supported Chrome based browsers.
+Make every shortcut easy to recognize with extracted icons, custom labels, Dock effects, optional Dock animation, appearance overrides for Light or Dark mode, optional menu bar icons, and full screen menu bar behavior controls for supported Chrome based browsers.

 • Custom app names and icons